 "You thought there was a difference?"

 On any Spanish enterprise, the soldiers always assumed charge, Sailors were treated like servants at best, just there for the function of transporting the soldiers to battle.
-Any soldier thought he could tell any soldier what to do.
+Any soldier thought he could tell any sailor what to do.

 More soldiers gathered behind the man who had grabbed him.
 There was no way out.
 Cristobal realized he had made a mistake, He was not in command of his own destiny.
 Galley slaves were shackled, but Cristobal had no more options at this point than the miserable men he'd seen loading onto the galleys.